-My Life in the Civil War — A Historical Memoir, of Sorts
+My Life in the Civil War — A Memoir, of Sorts

 I have been fascinated with the American Civil War my entire life.
 I cannot point to any single reason why this is so.
 I was not raised on stories of distant ancestors wading with honor through the carnage.
 There is no familial connection to speak of, really.
-I am not driven by ideological fervor or the arcane sectional sparring that lingers, finding most of these spats a waste of time picking over settled historical fact and detracting from the process of exploration and discovery.
-There is no one thing I can point to as a root inspiration.
-There is only the visceral, often mystical reverberations of a long ago cataclysm flooding over me when I stand on the lands where it all went down.
+I am not driven by ideology or the arcane sectional sparring that lingers, most of these dull spats picking over a centuries-old mashup of half-truths and open throttle static that will distract any journey from its appointed rounds.
+I am urged on by historical archaeology that continues to expand the context of this long ago era having been long redacted, purposefully and with calculation.
+It is empowering to sight hidden angles into a very old subject around which I have wandered my entire life.
+But as vital as expanding my universe of knowing is, even that is not it.
+There is no single thing that I can point to as a root inspiration.
+There is only the visceral, often mystical reverberations of that long ago cataclysm flooding over me when I stand on the lands where it all went down.

 This is not a Civil War history project.
 It will run out fine detail on battles and campaigns and the profiles of those who fought and led.
 It must, because this is very much a work about the Civil War.
 But ultimately, it is not a history of that war’s battles and personalities.
 Instead, it zeroes in on specific scenes from that war and the people embedded within those scenes, and my having lived a life with all of that floating around inside my head.
 This is about those people and settings and actions winding together to form taut transcendent themes that have come to define the war in my eyes, themes that guide and color my each and every day.